hugohil/nodewebkit-angular-boilerplate/README.md

 ```
 You can [see here](https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0) for explanations.

-Also note that Debian stable version doesn't support node webkit, you have to go unstable.
+Also note that Debian stable version doesn't support node webkit, you have to go testing or unstable.